 - For the laboratory diagnostic approach (among other tests) of early and late puberty in women and to a lesser extent in men

-- As a complementary test in the control of osteoporosis, to assess the risk of fractures in postmenopausal women
+- As a complementary test in the investigation of osteoporosis, to assess the risk of fractures in postmenopausal women

 - Monitoring of hormone replacement therapy in women after menopause

-Estradiol (E2, 17-β-estradiol) is the most active of the forms of estrogen in stimulating endometrial growth.
-It also suppresses the production of follicle stimulating hormone (FSH) and stimulates the production of luteinizing hormone (LH).
-Estradiol is produced by conversion of testosterone.
-Estradiol levels are used to evaluate ovarian function and to diagnose the causes of early puberty in girls and gynecomastia in men.
-It is often used to determine if amenorrhea is the result of menopause, pregnancy, or some other medical problem.
+Estradiol (E2, 17 beta-estradiol) is the most active form of estrogen in stimulating endometrial growth.
+It also suppresses the production of follicle-stimulating hormone (FSH) and stimulates the production of luteinizing hormone (LH).
+Estradiol is produced by the conversion of testosterone.
+Estradiol levels are used to evaluate the ovarian function and to diagnose the causes of early puberty in girls and gynecomastia in men.
+It is often used to determine if amenorrhea is the result of menopause, pregnancy, or some other medical condition.
 In patients with infertility problems, estradiol measurements are taken prior to IVF.
 Estradiol measurement can also be used to monitor the effectiveness of hormone replacement therapy.

-Estrone (E1) is derived from the conversion of androstenedione to the adrenal cortex.
-Its function is not clearly understood, but elevated estrone levels without concomitantly high progesterone levels has been associated with an increased risk of endometrial cancer.
-Estrone levels can be used to help diagnose ovarian cancer, Turner's syndrome, hypophyphism, gynecomastia (in men) and menopause.
+Estrone (E1) is derived from the conversion of androstenedione mainly in the adrenal cortex.
+Its function is not clearly understood, but elevated estrone levels without concomitantly high progesterone levels have been associated with an increased risk of endometrial cancer.
+Estrone levels can be used to help diagnose ovarian cancer, Turner's syndrome, hypopituitarism, gynecomastia (in men), and menopause.

 Possible Interpretations of Pathological Values

-- Increase: Adrenal hyperplasia, adrenal tumors, cirrhosis, estrogen-secreting ovarian tumors, liver failure, Klinefelter syndrome, normal pregnancy, early adolescence, renal failure, tumor
+- Increase: Adrenal hyperplasia, adrenal tumors, cirrhosis, estrogen-secreting ovarian tumors, liver failure, Klinefelter syndrome, normal pregnancy, early adolescence, renal failure, testicular tumors

-- Decrease: Amenorrhea, neurogenic anorexia, vigorous exercise, hypogonadism, hypophysis, menopause, ovarian failure, Stein-Leventhal syndrome, Turner syndrome
+- Decrease: Amenorrhea, anorexia nervosa, vigorous exercise, hypogonadism, hypopituitarism, menopause, ovarian failure, Stein-Leventhal syndrome, Turner syndrome

 - Medications that may increase estrogen levels: Ampicillin, diethylstilbestrol, estrogen, hydrochlorothiazide, meprobamate, oral contraceptives, phenazopyridine, prochlorperazine, tetracycline